jackie-sun7/Udacity-Arvato-Project/README.md

 `numpy`, `pandas`, `sklearn`, `imblearn`, `pickle`

 ## Acknowledge
 The dataset in the project prvided by Bertelsmann/Arvato.
-All the material is for Udacity Capstone project.
+All materials are for Udacity Capstone project.